nknitin121/https---github.com-nknitin121-Apna-Complex/README.md

 ## Contributing

-Contributions are always welcome!
+Contributions, suggestions, and improvements are always welcome.
-Just raise an issue, we will discuss it.
+Feel free to open an issue or submit a pull request — meaningful collaboration is appreciated.

 ## Feedback

-If you have any feedback, please reach out to me [here](https://nknitin121.github.io)
+If you have any feedback, questions, or collaboration ideas, please feel free to reach out to me here[https://github.com/nknitin121/Apna-Complex].
+I’m always open to learning and improving.